 Volunteer a little or a lot.
 We are a friendly, inclusive and organized group, taking great pride in what we do and the supportive music community we have created.

-Parents with children in the Chorus, Color Guard, Concert Band, Jazz Band, Marching Band, Madrigal Choir, and Percussion Ensemble are encouraged to become active members of the organization.
+Parents with children in the Chorus, Color Guard, Concert Band, Jazz Band, Marching Band, Madrigal Choir, Percussion Ensemble, and String Orchestra are encouraged to become active members of the organization.

 Communications /Public Relations